svanderbleek/from-bits-to-brouwer/README.md

 > in presenting evidence.
 By hiding this evidence, we are saying that it will not be needed in further
 > computation.
 If we wanted to keep the evidence, we would use the product type, x : A × P(x)
 > whose elements are pairs, pair(a; p) where a belongs to A and p belongs to P(a).

+* Decidability in Intuitionistic Type Theory is functionally decidable

+* Building up a toolbox for Martin-L¨of’s type theory Part I. Set Theory

+* The Generalised Type-Theoretic Interpretation of Constructive Set Theory